maximusWhitaker/cot-4500-intro/README.md

 import numpy
 ```
 ## Purpose
-The purpose of this code is to print out 3 different matricies according to the assignment standards
+The purpose of this code is to print out 3 different matrices according to the assignment standards